 I’ve used ear plugs exactly once before with P, and he shook his head so much that they might’ve lasted 10 minutes.
 But I went ahead and ordered these to give me another tool.

 When I was at Trainer B’s, we talked about the possibility of ulcers and he recommended U-Shield.
-I’d never heard of it before, but he uses it on all his horses (he’s sponsored by them).
+I’d never heard of it before, but he uses it on all his horses.
 It has 2420mg of magnesium, something that he’s lacking in his feed right now.

 So that’s on its way, too.